Regulatory Pages

 General Permits for Massachusetts

-The Massachusetts Regulatory Program
+The USACE Regulatory Program in Massachusetts

 The Department of the Army's Regulatory Program is one of the oldest in the federal government.
 Initially, it served a simple purpose: to protect and maintain the navigable capacity of the nation's waters.
 Changing public needs, evolving policy, court decisions and new statutory mandates have changed several aspects of the program including its breadth, complexity, and authority.